 Older dogs still need their vaccinations, perhaps even more so.
 They may be declining in their friskiness, but parasites can still attack them.
 When worms, fleas, and ticks infest an older dog with a weakened immune system, the chances for complication rise.

 Consider what things your dog might no longer enjoy.
 While walks are usually always welcomed, perhaps a two-mile run is no longer good for a dog with ailing hind legs or a bad back.
 Again, discuss with your vet.

 Like people, senior dogs may not be able to tolerate the type of food or the amount that they used to eat.
 They also tend to gain weight more easily, which can affect already compromised joints.
 There are several dog foods on the market that your vet can discuss with you.

 Just like humans, our dogs can become mentally sluggish, and they can use the equivalent of a doggie crossword puzzle a day to keep that brain active.
-Talk to them, continue to ask them to perform tricks or give their paw and use the brain stimulating treat toys if they enjoy them.
+Talk to them, continue to ask them to perform tricks or give their paw and use brain-stimulating treat toys.

 Senior dogs are wonderfully loving pets and with a little tender, loving care, they can enjoy their later years.